escapin/ElectionManager/README.md

 such as title, description, starting/ending time, question, and list of choices can be set.
 Moreover, two more options can be selected:

-* _Publish list of voters_: This option shows the e-mail addresses of the voters who have voted in this election (but not what they have voted for), once the election is closed.
+* _Publish list of voters_: This option shows the email addresses of the voters who have voted in this election (but not what they have voted for), once the election is closed.